-We grow plants along them, rest things against them and leave stuff around them.
-So before you paint your fence, tie back and cover your garden, remove any bikes or cars, brush away any dirty and lay down a drop cloth.
+- We grow plants along them, rest things against them and leave stuff around them.
+So before you paint your fence, tie back and cover your garden, remove any bikes or cars, brush away any dirt and lay down a drop cloth.

-To ensure you achieve the best results possible, use a wire brush to remove imperfections on older fences and use Dulux Prep Wash to remove mould.
+- To ensure you achieve the best results possible, use a wire brush to remove imperfections on older fences and an anti-moss solution to combat mould.

 - To make life easier begin by loading your brush and painting the board that runs along the bottom of your fence.
 Be careful not to pick up any dirt from the ground.
 Then paint in the valleys where the roller can’t reach.
 Once you’ve painted all three sides of the valley with an even coat, you can use a roller to paint the vertical timbers.
 To see how to paint your fence with a brush or roller click here.